-- · Increased focus on writing instruction and reading instruction - Increased focus on success of identified EL students - Expanded services in the area of Reading Intervention and English Language Development. - - Expanded Learning program (ASES) continues to develop a strong focus on academics and extra support for the more than 100 students who attend this program daily - - All students, Transitional Kindergarten through 5th grade, receive targeted instruction in language arts through universal access grouping - Our school has acquired a large selection of technology that is specifically designed for student use - Development and implementation of a Preschool/Transitional Kindergarten class.
+- Increased focus on writing instruction and reading instruction - - Increased focus on success of identified EL students - Expanded services in the area of Reading Intervention and English Language Development. - - Expanded Learning program (ASES) continues to develop a strong focus on academics and extra support for the more than 125 students who attend this program daily - All students, Transitional Kindergarten through 5th grade, receive targeted instruction in language arts through WIN time - Our school has acquired a large selection of technology that is specifically designed for student use - - Development and implementation of a Transitional Kindergarten class.